adorad/adorad/docs/docs.md

 print(large_number)
 ```

 Variables are declared and initialized with `=`.
-This is the only way to declare variables in Hazel.
+This is the only way to declare variables in Adorad.
 This means that
 variables *must always* have an initial value.

 The variable's type is inferred from the value on the right hand side.
 To choose a different type, use type conversion:
 the expression `T(v)` converts the value `v` to the type `T`.

 Unlike most other languages, V only allows defining variables in functions.
 Global (module level) variables are not allowed.
-There's no global state in Hazel (see [Pure functions by default](#pure-functions-by-default) for details).
+There's no global state in Adorad (see [Pure functions by default](#pure-functions-by-default) for details).

 If you *absolutely must* need a global variable, you may do so using a <ins>Macro</ins>.